lavagetto/configdb/README.rst

 * The performance characteristics are sub-optimal: serialization and validation have their cost.
-Furthermore, the network transport is HTTP, which adds overhead, etc.
+Furthermore, the network transport is HTTP, which adds overhead, etc. Queries, for some backends, can be particularly expensive since we might have to do filtering on the client side (in the configdb server).

 * Transaction support is currently limited to what is provided by the underlying SQL storage backend (so, possibly, none).